Skip to main content

 How to use tasks for a "this is my own work" declaration

-As a course author, you can add a multiple choice task at the start of your course for learners to tick terms and conditions for the course
+Authors can add a multiple choice task at the start of a course for learners to tick to agree to the terms and conditions for the course.

 Caitlin Foran avatar